Cheesesteak Skillet

 Notes

-- Avoid overcooking the steak: Shaved steak cooks quickly, so brown it just until no longer pink to keep it tender.
+- Don't overcook the steak: Shaved steak cooks very quickly; remove it from the heat as soon as it's just cooked to keep it tender.

-- Slice vegetables evenly: This ensures they cook at the same rate and maintain a good texture.
+- Slice vegetables evenly: Uniform slices help everything cook at the same rate and prevent soggy vegetables.